mistermichaelll/CensusData.jl/README.md

 As noted above, `CensusData.jl` currently offers limited support for the American Community Survey API, which can be called using the `get_acs_data()` function.

-As an example, this code will return a DataFrame for the 2019, ACS 1-Year Survey containing the total population, the total number of workers, bike commuters, and workers that work from home for places in Connecticut.
+As an example–this code will return a DataFrame for the 2019, ACS 1-Year Survey containing the total population, the total number of workers, bike commuters, and workers that work from home for places in Connecticut.

 ```julia
 julia> get_acs_data(